Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/migrate-contracts.rst

 .. note::

-   You should only migrate your contract code if you are also ready to migrate all your tests to use the |concordium-smart-contract-testing|_ library.
+   You should only migrate your contract code if you are also ready to migrate all your tests, that invoke init or receive methods directly, to use the |concordium-smart-contract-testing|_ library.

 Migrating ``init`` methods
 ==========================